First steps with Cookies in JavaScript

 document.cookie;

-For our example (which we will see a little later) it gives something like the following result:
+For our example (which we will see a little later), it gives a result like the following:

 "nombre=andres; usuario=acy;"